JuanCaicedo/speaking/README.md

 programming).
 This talk will combine modern psychology, tech, and practicality.
 By the end, developers will be better able to identify sources of distraction in their work and find strategies to combat them.

+# Why our computer feels like the real world